 7. Conflicts with state laws - are there conflicts - who supercedes who?

-8. Transfers - what is allowable ?
-How are transfers handled and processed?
+8. Transfers (cost transfers/journal entries)- what is allowable? how are transfers processed?